mParticle/docs/src/pages/developers/warehouse-sync-api/quickstart/index.md

 Use this tutorial to configure your first Warehouse Sync pipeline with [the mParticle Postman collection], and activate the data in a downstream tool.
 Postman is an easy and friendly environment for developers and non-developers alike to use APIs.

 <aside>This Early Access release of Warehouse Sync API is limited to user profiles and Snowflake.
-The API will change before it is generally available.
-Future releases may add support for additional inputs and support event data.</aside>
+The API will change before it is generally available. mParticle expects to add support for additional inputs and support event data <a href="https://docs.mparticle.com/guides/platform-guide/introduction#forward-looking-statements">in a future release</a>.</aside>

 This tutorial is not a complete guide to all of the Warehouse Sync features and APIs.
 For more reference documentation, see the [Warehouse Sync API Reference](/developers/warehouse-sync-api/reference/).